 Certified Pedorthist C.Ped.Au

 For many years Neil has worked closely with private and public hospitals, and it is this vast experience which has given him a sound knowledge of most conditions which can be treated with orthotic therapy.
-He has also made orthotics from the VFAS, for patients at Temple University Foot and Ankle Hospital in Philadelphia where he has donated a VFAS device.
+Neil made orthotics using the VFAS, for patients at Temple University Foot and Ankle Hospital in Philadelphia where he has donated a VFAS device.

-He has held workshops on the VFAS in the USA, Manchester England and Universities in NSW.
-He was also a winner on the ABC’s New Inventors in 2007 and interviewed on 2GB Radio by Dr Graham about the VFAS and orthotics along with many news paper articles. .
+Neil has held workshops on the VFAS in the USA, Manchester England and Universities in NSW.
+Neil Smith was a winner on the ABC’s New Inventors in 2007 and interviewed on 2GB Radio by Dr Graham about the VFAS and orthotics along with many news paper articles. .

 Neil began work on the VFAS in the mid 1990s after attending University, when he became convinced there must be a better and more accurate way to prescribe and make orthotics.
 The system was almost five years in the development phase and has been rigorously tested with University Research and patients with foot and lower limb pain from poor foot posture.
 Read some of the testimonials Neil has received from patients who have benefited from the VFAS.

 All VFAS orthotics are made in Neil’s Vertical Orthotics Laboratory in Marrickville, Sydney.

 Neil is a former champion amateur boxer, winning two state titles for NSW in 1989, 1991 and silver at the 1991 Australian titles.
 Neil represented Australia at the 1992 Oceania Games.
 Neil Smith is the inventor of Sports Armour, custom made protection for contact sports, which has been worn by leading rugby league and rugby union players and boxers.
 He is married to Rachel and has 3 children, Angus Ava and Ruby